| 2001-APR: Netherlands: Gay and lesbian couples who are Dutch

 More details about Canada.

 recommending that a system of civil unions be created.
-They have the
+They had the

 agreement of all three major parties.